Mimikkk/study-master-2023-pbd-project/readme.md

 - [setup-environment.sh](./scripts/setup-environment.sh) is used to set up the environment.
 - [setup-cluster.sh](./scripts/setup-cluster.sh) is used to set up the cluster.
 - [setup-database.sql](./scripts/setup-database.sql) is used to set up the database.
+- [setup-database-unsafe.sh](./scripts/setup-database-unsafe.sh) is used to set up the database for preview purposes.
 - [setup-bucket.sh](./scripts/setup-bucket.sh) is used to set up the bucket with the data.

 Run scripts: